network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The Responsiveness Test gradually increases the number of TCP connections (known as load-generating connections) and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) continuously.
+By definition - once goodput is maximized - if the transport protocol emits more traffic into the network than is needed, the additional traffic will either get dropped or be buffered and thus create a "standing queue" that is characteristic of bufferbloat.
-By definition, once goodput is maximized, buffers will start filling up, creating the "standing queue" that is characteristic of bufferbloat.
-At this moment the test starts measuring the responsiveness until it, too, reaches saturation.
+At this moment the test starts measuring the responsiveness until that metric reaches saturation.
 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.

-The algorithm notes that goodput increases rapidly until TCP connections complete their TCP slow-start phase.
+The algorithm presumes that goodput increases rapidly until TCP connections complete their TCP slow-start phase.
 At that point, goodput eventually stalls, often due to receive window limitations, particularly in cases of